 Giving us hope and eternal life will require learning our unwritten language and mysterious culture.
 It will take perseverance and hard work.
-We will be suspicious of your motives, so you will need to earn our trust so that we can hear you above our own noise.
+We will be suspicious of your motives and you will need to earn our trust so that we can hear you above our own noise.
 We do have our own beliefs, you know.
 How do we know what you will tell us is true?
 Will you give us God’s talk or your own?
 How will we be able to learn of God ourselves?

 But they cannot hear us in the noise.
 They will have to ask themselves: “Is the value of my life greater than the value of declaring Jesus where He is not known?”
 Nearly all will say, “Yes!”

 Maybe some will decide that telling us of Jesus is worth more.

 Teaching us of Jesus may cost them their lives.
 Aren’t we remote people dangerous?
 Certainly, it must cost them their wealth, their worldly future, and their health.

 The competition for a missionary is fierce.
 How can we get someone to come tell our village about God?

 A man threatened to cut off his finger in grief if a missionary would not come tell his people about God.
 Even now nobody knows enough of His language to tell him of those abstract things like heaven, forgiveness, holiness, judgment, mercy, peace, faith, hope, grace, love, and eternal life.